lsst-ts/ts_wep_new/doc/content.rst

 .. uml:: uml/taskClass.uml
     :caption: Class diagram of wep.task
+* **GenerateDonutDirectDetectTaskConnections**: Connections setup for GenerateDonutDirectDetectTask to run in a pipeline with Gen 3 middleware.
+* **GenerateDonutDirectDetectTaskConfig**: Configuration setup for GenerateDonutDirectDetectTask.
+* **GenerateDonutDirectDetectTask**: Gen 3 middleware task to convolve the defocal postISRCCD exposure with a donut template and and create a catalog of donut sources for that exposure.
 * **GenerateDonutCatalogOnlineTaskConfig**: Configuration setup for GenerateDonutCatalogOnlineTask.
 * **GenerateDonutCatalogOnlineTask**: Task to take pointing information and create a catalog of donut sources in that pointing.
 Not a pipeline task.
 * **GenerateDonutCatalogWcsTaskConnections**: Connections setup for GenerateDonutCatalogWcsTask to run in a pipeline with Gen 3 middleware.